 - City Council request the Director, Toronto Office of Partnerships, in consultation with the General Manager, Transportation Services, the Executive Director, Engineering and Construction Services, and the Director, Protocol Services, to report to the Executive Committee in 2015 with recommendations to amend the “Honorific and Street Naming Policy” to include a specific policy to address ceremonial street dedications such as the one requested by City Council for Nelson Mandela.

 The above motion was brought forward to Toronto Council by Councillors Pam McConnell, Ceta Ramkhalawansingh, and Kristyn Wong Tam.
-The proposal to dedicate University Avenue in honour of Nelson Mandela was first brought to Toronto Council by the Mandela Legacy Committee in April.
+The proposal to best football odds and tips dedicate University Avenue in honour of Nelson Mandela was first brought to Toronto Council by the Mandela Legacy Committee in April.
 Councillor James Pasternak introduced the motion by requesting a staff report on the matter.
 Staff undertook consultation with the public on five different street options for consideration: sections of Bathurst Street, Gerrard Street, Shuter Street, Queen Street West and all of University Avenue from Front Street West to College Street.